HoloLens to launch in China at the end of this month

 See also: Bringing AR to elevator servicing with HoloLens

 The official website of Microsoft China has opened links to pre-order for the business kit and developer kit.
 However, both of these kits are not available to normal users at this time, and even the business users will have to fill out an application to reserve it.
 Both of the two kits will only be provided in English.
-Different from other products of VR/AR technologies, Microsoft HoloLens is the leader in MR (Mixed Reality) technology.

 Different from other products of VR/AR technologies, Microsoft HoloLens is the leader in MR (Mixed Reality) technology.
 The wireless and smart glasses design of HoloLens makes it more advanced compared with other VR headsets on the market.
 According to a Chinese technology website’s review, it also felt much more comfortable.